addzey/addzey.dev/content/rhcsa.md

 ### Securely transfer files between systems

 ## Configure local storage
+List block devices: `lsblk`
+Get UUID and labels of block devices: `blkid`
+The block devices can be found in `/dev/devicename`

 ### List, create, delete partitions on MBR and GPT disks
+Use parted for EFI/GPT: `parted /dev/sdX`
+List partitions with parted: `print`
+Create a GPT partition table with parted: `mklabel`
+Create a new GPT partition with parted: `mkpart`
+Delete a partition with parted:  `rm`

+Use fdisk for BIOS/MBR: `fdisk /dev/sdX`
+List partitions with fdisk: `print`
+Create a MBR partition table with fdisk: `o`
+Create a new partition with fdisk: `n`
+Delete a partition with fdisk: `d`

 ### Create and remove physical volumes